To support our suppliers in aligning with our climate requirements, we provide comprehensive guidance and resources.

 Annually measure and publicly disclose your company’s CO2e emissions to ensure transparency

-Euronext suppliers are expected to disclose their corporate carbon footprint (Scopes 1,2 and 3) on an annual basis via the Carbon Disclosure Project (CDP) or an alternative method provided by Euronext.
-The disclosed data must be complete, consistent, accurate and verified by a third party.
+Euronext suppliers are expected to annually disclose their corporate carbon footprint (Scopes 1, 2, and 3) through a public format.
+This can be done via an annual sustainability report, the company website, the Carbon Disclosure Project (CDP), or another method provided by Euronext.
+The disclosed data must be complete, consistent, accurate, and verified by a third party.

 Euronext has committed to setting science-based quantitative climate targets by signing the “Business Ambition for 1.5°C”, a campaign led by the Science Based Targets initiative in partnership with the UN Race to Zero commitment.